AMFAHHAYAN/Ecommerce-Mern/README.md

 Once Signup done we can simply login as Admin and User ADMIN can perform CRUD on products
-ADMIN can see Users and Orders and manage them aswell USER can simply login and see products and if want to buy that products he/she can simply ADD it to CART USER can checkout products
+ADMIN can see Users and Orders and manage them aswell USER can simply login and see products
+USER can simply ADD it to CART
+USER can checkout products
 </pre>
 <br>